Alex-mant/P12_Mantione_Alexandre/README.md

     > You should be redirect to http://localhost:3000 if not copy/paste it in url web browser or make sure terminal not return an error.

 #### 2. Bug Tracker :
-Find bug in app or error in this guide, you can report them to : bug-report_sportSee@gmail.com
+Find bug in app ?
+Error in this guide ?
+You can report them to : bug-report_sportSee@gmail.com